Description of the data collection

-Participation in the Consumer Survey is voluntary.
-It is, however, important to include the answers from as many households as possible selected to the sample to represent all Finnish households in order for the survey to be successful.
+Participation in the Finnish Travel Survey is voluntary.
+However, it is important to include answers from as many as possible of those selected to the sample to represent all Finnish residents in order for the survey to be successful.

 What are the data used for?